kejtkjet1/Pewlett-Hackard-Analysis/README.md

 ## Analysis

 - HP is expecting a loss of over 90K employees to the upcoming "silver tsunami"
-- Majority of those close to retiring are in Senior Staff positions and in Engineering roles, please see the table belwo
+- Majority of those close to retiring are in Senior Staff positions and in Engineering roles, please see the table below:

 ![retiringtitle.png](https://github.com/kejtkjet1/Pewlett-Hackard-Analysis/blob/main/Analysis%20Projects%20Folder/Resources/retiringtitle.png)